Storyline - 19: The Blue Mountain Case - *D.C.I. Champion Tracks Down the Truth Behind the Beulah Cane Mystery

 12: 'SORRY, I Just Missed Your Chimney!'

-There are nineteen to choose from, some in deadly earnest, some funny, some just plain wistful.
+There are now twenty-one to choose from, some in deadly earnest, some funny, some just plain wistful.